Five Years of Elder Fraud in America: A Data-Driven Report (2021—2025)

 California alone accounts for 19% of national losses and has been ranked #1 in every year from 2021 through 2025.
 The top three states — California, Florida, and Texas — represent 38% of all elder fraud nationally, roughly proportional to their share of the U.S. senior population.

-However, the fastest-growing states are elsewhere: Idaho (+1,130%), Nebraska (+1,100%), and Maine (+1,012%) all saw losses grow over ten-fold, as criminal networks expand into regions that previously saw relatively little online fraud targeting seniors.
+However, the fastest-growing states are elsewhere: Idaho (+1,130%), Nebraska (+1,100%), and Maine (+1,012%) all saw losses grow more than ten-fold on this all-crime-type basis.
+(Measured on the four major scam categories tracked at the state level — the basis our Stolen Trust report uses — New Hampshire grew fastest at +2,247%, followed by New Mexico and Maine.), as criminal networks expand into regions that previously saw relatively little online fraud targeting seniors.
 For the complete growth rankings, see our Fastest Growing States analysis.

 V. The AI Factor: 2023—2025